tradovate/custom-indicators/docs/index.md

 ![Spectrogram](/charts/spectrogram.png)

 Note: vertical axis shows frequency as a divider of the period of the indicator.
 For example, `1` corresponds to the whole period, `2` - twice faster than indicator's period, etc.

+Note: heatmap is available since *1.180622* version of the app.

 ## Machine Learning